dgryski/go-perfbook/performance.md

 and the program tuning rules:
 https://web.archive.org/web/20080513070949/http://www.cs.bell-labs.com/cm/cs/pearls/apprules.html

-When thinking changes you can make to your program, there are two basic options: you can either change your data or you can change your code.
+When thinking of changes you can make to your program, there are two basic options: you can either change your data or you can change your code.

 ## Data Changes